diyscif/diyscif/scif-thesis.md

 vent treatment.

 Reflection and wall muflers either achieve high attenuation performance in narrow bands or moderate attenuation in wider bands.
-Knowing the frequency range of sound to be cancelled is essential in optimizing the mufflers.
+Knowing the frequency range of the sound to be cancelled is essential for optimizing the mufflers.
 Specialized air vent mufflers for the human voice, called cross-talk sound attenuators, are readily available on the market.
 They achieve relatively high performance values around the frequency spectrum of the human voice and come in a box shape optimized for installation inside drywall.
-An off-the-shelf product from german manufacturer SHAKO KG, the cross-talk sound attenuator box AUDIX®, achieves a weighted sound reduction index of R~w~ 38 dB at 508 mm length and 300 mm height.
-Normalised sound reduction D~n,e~ at the male fundamental frequency 125 Hz is 54 dB. [@schako]
+An off-the-shelf product from german manufacturer SHAKO KG, the cross-talk sound attenuator box AUDIX®, achieves a weighted sound reduction index of $R_w$ 38 dB at 508 mm length and 300 mm height.
+Normalised sound reduction $D_{n,e}$ at the male fundamental frequency 125 Hz is 54 dB. [@schako]

 ![SCHAKO Cross-talk Sound Attenuator Box AUDIX® - Installation